Gina Nemo: Music career

 Nemo began her singing career at Stepping Tone Records, an Indie record label in Hollywood.
 In the early 1990s, she formed the band "22 Nemo", performing concerts in the Hollywood area along the Sunset Strip and at private functions.
 She also produced an album for an indie Label in Buffalo, New York, but it was never released.

 In 1999, Nemo produced and released the alternative pop/rock album Plastic Wonderland on her own record label, Omen Records.
 Several songs from this album were used in indie films and promotional campaigns for the television show Stargate SG-1.
 Her next musical venture was Waiting, an EP recorded in the UK (2009).
 She then released Cicada, an electronica dance music album from her company G Plan Music, G Plan Media in 2014.

 Music/marketing executive

 Nemo later became a marketing executive for Universal Records and Sony/Epic,.
 She eventually became an independent public relations/marketing company for musical artists, music labels, entertainment companies and small businesses.

 Nemo serves as a singer, writer, director, producer and marketing consultant for G Plan Media.
 She also produces commercials, television marketing campaigns, television pilots and documentaries.
 Her other production company, Omen Fiction, Inc, has produced campaigns for Sony Corporation, and advertising promos and television pilots.

 Personal life

 Nemo was married to Peter DeLuise from 1988 to 1992 (he was a costar on 21 Jump Street).
 She was also married to British producer J. Page from 1995 to 2010.
 Nemo and Page had two children.
-She has a younger sister Dori.
-In 2018, Gina filed a lawsuit as an Ojai resident against the Ojai Valley Inn and Spa in Ojai, CA for alleged injuries while walking at the hotel.